-- During each regular meeting I attend, I will make an observation about the interactions of the participants to help me follow the dynamics of the group so I can do my part to make the meeting more cohesive.
+- During each regular meeting that I attend, I will observe the interactions of the participants to help me follow the dynamics of the group so I can do my part to make the meeting more cohesive.

 How can you reinforce the areas where your self-awareness is strong?
 How can you minimize your blind spots?

 Never underestimate the power of an outside opinion.
-Take advantage of those people you’ve conferred with in the past and gain an outsider’s perspective as to how your plans have worked.
+Reach out to the people you’ve conferred with previously and gain an outsider’s perspective as to how your plans have worked.
 Allow these colleagues and friends to dig deeper with you.
 It’s only through trial and error that you’ll gain a clear understanding of what will and will not work for you.

 Note your colleagues’ observations and consider them.
-However, it’s imperative that you also consider your comfort level and understanding of your personal goals.
+However, it’s imperative that you also think about your comfort level and understanding of your professional development goals.

 You’ve heard the phrase, “never stop learning.”
 Well, this also applies to learning about yourself.
 Self-assessment isn’t something you’ll do just once.
 You’ll complete these steps many, many times over your lifetime.
 Continue to fine-tune your goals, your plans, and your self-assessments to continually gain a better understanding of who you are.
 By making this a regular part of your professional development, you’ll be able to develop objective self-awareness.